 A total of over 25,100 local governments and 239 tribal governments have approved or approvable-pending-adoption mitigation plans.

-The nation's population who live in communities with current mitigation plans is over 85%.
+The nation's population who live in communities with current mitigation plans is nearly 84%.
 States, tribes, territories, and local governments benefit from all hazard planning because it helps them understand natural hazards and develop mitigation strategies.
 It also provides eligibility for certain non-disaster FEMA grants.

 National Status Map